DDamianoff/GimpPaletteSorter/README.md

-# GimpPaletteSorter
+# Gimp Palette Sorter
-Script(s) for sort by color GIMP's palettes
+Script(s) for sort by color GIMP's palettes.
+I'm using this project to learn GIT / GitHub.